ansys/pymechanical/doc/source/getting_started/faq.rst

 Ansys Workbench is a no-code environment to set up Analysis systems that can be linked together.
-It is part of the Ansys family of Process Automation and Design Exploration software that now also includes Ansys `OptiSlang`.
+It is part of the Ansys family of Process Automation and Design Exploration software that now also includes Ansys OptiSLang.
 The most popular applications within this environment is Ansys Mechanical, and for many years, Ansys Workbench was the only environment from which to run Ansys Mechanical.